What is IR35?

 How is the tax on your income calculated if a contract is inside IR35?

-The limited company will be allowed to deduct certain expenses in respect of IR35 income, specifically:
+Where the contractor retains responsibility for administering the IR35 rules, you will be allowed to deduct certain expenses in respect of IR35 income, specifically:

-- A flat rate of 5% of the gross income from relevant engagements
+- A flat rate of 5% of the gross income from relevant engagements to cover business expenses

 - Company contributions to an approved pension scheme

 Why is IR35 so complex?